davidarias/Jupiter/README.md

 An Object in Jupiter is just an immutable [persistent](https://en.wikipedia.org/wiki/Persistent_data_structure) key-value collection of objects.
-The messages sent to objects don't modify the state of the object, instead return a new object with the updated state, therefore creating instances of objects ( cloing or copying prototypes ) is trivial.
+The messages sent to objects don't modify the state of the object, instead return a new object with the updated state, therefore creating instances of objects ( cloning or copying prototypes ) is trivial.

 ## Internals